How to Promote Yourself on LinkedIn: Proven Techniques for Self-Promotion

 Go through your LinkedIn connections and remove any connections that are not your prospects or connected to your prospects.

-LinkedIn has a powerful search feature with filters and boolean logic that you can use to connect with the right people.
+LinkedIn has a powerful search feature with filters and Boolean logic that you can use to connect with the right people.

 For example, if your prospects are family lawyers in New York, United States, type family lawyers in the LinkedIn search bar and search.